-Investments must comply with the legislative authorities as described in the Legislative Authority for Investments paragraph of this policy.
+Investments must comply with the legislative authorities as described in section 2.2 the Legislative Authority for Investments paragraph of this policy.

 2.11.2 Placing Investments

 All new and renewal investments must be authorised by two (2) senior financial officers of Muswellbrook Shire Council one of which will be the Chief Financial Officer.